-There are about 9,200 cases of oesophageal cancer in the UK diagnosed each year.
-It is the sixth most common cause of cancer death.
+There are about 9,100 cases of oesophageal cancer in the UK diagnosed each year.
+It is the seventh most common cause of cancer death.
 The oesophagus is the food tube that links your throat to your stomach.

 There are two main types of oesophageal cancer:

 - Adenocarcinoma - about 70% of UK oesophageal cancer cases (but probably 60% in Scotland), with a male:female ratio of 4:1 It is on the increase.
 It is associated with Barrett's Oesophagus and the effects of stomach acid and contents on the lining of the oesophagus.
 So anything that increases acid reflux, like obesity, can be a factor.
 It is not particularly related to smoking (but smoking can relax the sphincter valve that normally stops stomach acid from rising into the oesophagus).
 It tends to occur lower down, towards the junction of the oesophagus and stomach.

 - Squamous cell carcinoma comprises about 30% of the oesophageal cancer cases in the UK, but it is more prevalent in countries like Japan.
 It tends to be higher up towards the throat.
 The age profile is higher and this sort of cancer, in contrast to adenocarcinoma, is associated with high levels of tobacco and alcohol intake.
 If caught early enough, it can sometimes be successfully treated by chemo-radiotherapy and surgery.

 What to look out for

 Going to see your GP about persistent heartburn or indigestion is a good idea.
 It is only a small proportion who will have Barrett's Oesophagus, and only 10% of those Barrett's Oesophagus sufferers who will develop cancer.
 So do not worry needlessly; but persistent reflux is not normal and you should discuss the underlying causes with your doctor.

 But Barrett's Oesophagus is a condition that is known to have a risk of cancer, and is a genuine early warning of potential trouble later; the earlier the doctors find cancer, the better your chances of successful treatment.